REV23Docs/rev23-desktop-docs/docs/how-to/recover-from-pc-crashes.md

 You can attempt to locate these files in the Microsoft SQL Server installation directory: `C:\Program Files\Microsoft SQL Server\MSSQLXX.TATTOOSTUDIO\MSSQL\DATA` (where XX is the version of SQL Server).

-In this directory you'll need to grab three things.
+In this directory you'll need to copy three things.

 - TattooStudio.ExpressApp.mdf (the main database file).
 - TattooStudio.ExpressApp.ldf (the log file).